-5.12 Pupils of the Nursery (Temple Sutton Primary only)

-Children will be ranked in this admission category for Temple Sutton Primary School if they are on roll in Temple Sutton Nursery which is part of the school during the year before admission for reception.
+- 5.12 Pupils of the Nursery (Temple Sutton Will be ranked in this admission category for Temple Sutton Primary (Temple Sutton Primary only) Children will be ranked in this admission category for Temple Sutton Primary School if they are on roll in Temple Sutton Nursery which is part of the school during the year before admission for reception.
 In regard to the main round children must be part of Temple Sutton Nursery before the application closing date of 15th January of any given year.
 This is to enable the admission authority to rank applications accordingly.
 Children admitted to the nursery after 15th January will be ranked under these criteria after the national offer day (16th April).
-This criteria will not be relevant for in year admissions years 2-6.

-5.13 In-year admissions

-As permitted by law parents can make an application at any time to any school outside the normal admissions.
+This criteria will not be relevant for in year admissions years 2-6. - 5.13 In-year admissions As permitted by law parents can make an application at any time to any school outside the normal admissions.
 Parents can submit applications for community schools to the Admissions Team at the Council.
 Where places are available at preferred schools places will be offered.
 Where there are no places applicants will be refused and have the opportunity to join the waiting list for the schools.
 Waiting lists are ranked according to the admission criteria for schools.
-In some cases where a child is already on a school roll locally the place may be offered for the start of the next term.

-5.14 Home Address

-For all applications the address used will be the child's habitual normal place of residence as at the closing date for applications, i.e., 15th January (reception and year 3).
+In some cases where a child is already on a school roll locally the place may be offered for the start of the next term. - 5.14 Home AddressFor all applications the address used will be the child's habitual normal place of residence as at the closing date for applications, i.e., 15th January (reception and year 3).
 Changes to address will be updated after all on time applications have been processed.